Shane-Neeley/youtube-channel-pub/danger-predictor/README.md

-## Morchella (Genus of morel mushroom) & More!
-Occurrence Prediction App
+## Danger Predictor -- will a bear, cougar, gilamonster or rattlesnake bite you today?

 Predict whether today is the day to run away from danger!
-Probiotics!
-Be healthy and local.

 Gather historical weather data of dangerous sightings posted to iNaturalist.